Jacksonville Kingfish Tournament

-The AT&T Greater Jacksonville Kingfish Tournament (GJKT) is a contest fishing for King mackerel that spans six days every July in Jacksonville, Florida.
-The tournament is the largest kingfish tournament.
+The Greater Jacksonville Kingfish Tournament (GJKT) is a King mackerel fishing contest held over six days in July in Jacksonville, Florida.
+It is the world's largest kingfish tournament.
 According to Rick Ryals, a local boat captain, the GJKT is "true competition in its purest form.
 It doesn’t matter how big your boat is or how much it costs.
 There are no secret weapons.
 There is only good solid preparation and the luck of the draw."

 History

 In 1980, a handful of Jacksonville businessmen including Bob Gipson, Walt Murr and Pete Loftin resolved to create a fishing contest like the ones offered in Miami and Fort Lauderdale.
 The first tournament was staged in 1981 at the Beach Marina on Beach Blvd. at the Intracoastal Waterway.
 Commuters on their way home would stop, relax and enjoy the event.